EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13-diy-amd-ai300-configuration-new.md

 * Can I install Linux?

   Yes!
-We have official support for Ubuntu LTS and Fedora, along with installation guides and community support for additional distros like Manjaro and Mint.
+We have official support for Ubuntu LTS and Fedora, along with installation guides and community support for additional distros.

 Close